drxyu/cerebras-code-scanner/README.md

 # AI-Powered Code Security & Performance Scanner

+## Project Origin

+This project was created during the [Cerebras Llama 4 Hackathon](https://lu.ma/eihdh2gd?tk=GfcyGK) on April 12, 2024.

+Inspired by Cerebras's performance and Llama 4's capabilities, this scanner leverages prompt engineering to extract code insights that traditional rule-based tools cannot detect, enabling deeper security and performance analysis.

+---

 An AI-powered security and performance scanner for Python and SQL codebases, leveraging Cerebras and Llama 4 to identify application-level vulnerabilities and performance issues.

 ## Features